cmake-js/cmake-js/README.md

 Optionally, you may want to `cmakejs_setup_node_nan_library()` too if you wish to use the NAN library which provides a slightly more stable abstraction of this api.

 You can see an [example](./tests-cmake/projects/nan)

+When using the v8 API, CMake.js needs to download the API headers during the compilation process.
+The headers change for each release of Node.js (including minor versions), so they can't be included in the NPM package.
+These will be downloaded into a cmake-js folder your user cache directory (exact path varies depneding on os).
+If you need to run builds offline, you can pre-populate this directory.
+Alternatively, if you want to fetch the headers from a local mirror, you can set `NVM_NODEJS_ORG_MIRROR` (or `ELECTRON_MIRROR` for electron) to change where they are downloaded from.

 #### Electron